automl/HPOlib/docs/source/manual.rst

 2. Return a valid bash shell command, which will be used to call your optimizer from the command line interface.
-The target algorithm you want to optimize is mostly called :bash:`cv.py`, except for SMAC which handles corssvalidation on its own.
-Calling :bash:`cv.py` allows optimizer independend bookkeeping.
+The target algorithm you want to optimize is mostly called :bash:`optimization_interceptor.py`, except for SMAC which handles crossvalidation on its own.
+Calling :bash:`optimization_interceptor.py` allows optimizer independend bookkeeping.
 The actual function call is the invoked by the HPOlib.
 Its interface is

     .. code:: bash

-        python cv.py -param_name1 'param_value' -x '5' -y '3.0'`
+        python optimization_interceptor.py -param_name1 'param_value' -x '5' -y '3.0'`

     etc...
 The function simply prints the loss to the command line.
     If your hyperparameter optimization package is written in python, you can